 Anxiety is a common symptom in patients with chronic myeloid leukemia treated with tyrosine kinase inhibitors.
 However, it can also be part of adaptation to disease or treatment side effects.
 Some side effects of TKI treatment increase anxiety symptoms in patients with CML.
 A minimal relationship was observed between the age of the respondents and the duration of treatment, and the severity of anxiety symptoms divided by the occurrence of side effects of TKI therapy.
 The occurrence of one side effect impacted the severity of anxiety symptoms in the relationship between the age of the respondents and the duration of treatment.
-In the analysis of the relationship between gender and the severity of anxiety, non-significant differences between the groups were found.
+In the analysis of the relationship between the groups were found.